 I have been a natural artist since I was old enough to pick up a paint brush.
 I began art lessons at four years old and won my first competition by age five.
 I have acquired my art skills through many art teachers, other artists, and through my own exploration and hands on experience in the arts running my own art gallery.
-I was responsible for all online and bricks and mortar business management, finance, and marketing as well as the collective of over 50 artists and artisans who were represented along with myself at the gallery.
-I curated monthly shows with featured artists, taught a variety of art classes in the studio, and hosted numerous community arts events.
+I am largely a self taught artist.
+In past years I have taught a variety of art classes in my studio and hosted numerous community arts events.
 I have enjoyed teaching in various mediums.
+As a young artist I loved painting murals, and over time that became a primary art form for me, and the one I love the most.
 Art and design are second nature to me and have always been a part of my life.